Fishkill Injury Attorney Serving Wappingers Falls, Beacon, Lagrangeville, Brewster, Carmel & Nearby Areas Of Hudson Valley

 Construction accident attorney Ira M. Maurer has been helping injured construction workers and their families protect their rights after injuries for more than three decades.
 Building a close relationship with clients is the best way to ensure quality and provide effective representation.
 You will know from the first time you meet that we’ll listen carefully and work hard to put a human face to your claim.

 To learn more, please contact the Maurer Law Firm by calling 845-244-8343 to schedule a free consultation.
-We serve Fishkill, Myers Corner, Beacon, Legrangeville and nearby areas of New York.
+We serve Fishkill, Wappingers Falls, Myers Corner, Beacon, LaGrangeville and nearby areas of New York.